MKGilby/Ladybugs/readme.md

 ## What's new

+### 2025.07.18 - Build 24
+- Bugfix in release mode (could not open level file).
+- Wrong password was displayed on level.

 ### 2025.07.17 - Build 23
 - Added wait for a click before starting level.
 This gives you time to study the level an make a strategy.